fporrmann/CLAPPy/README.md

 # CLAPPy
 Python bindings for [CLAP](https://github.com/fporrmann/CLAP)

-**This package is currently still under development and only PCIe and PetaLinux have been partially tested.
-The Baremetal implementation is still under development.**
+**This package is currently still under development and only PCIe and PetaLinux have been partially tested.**

 ## Requirements
 - Python >= 3.7